Stencyl/stencylpedia/chapter-b/stencylforge.md

 ## Downloading Resources

-Once a resource finishes downloading, the resource will be added to your currently open game.
+**Once a resource finishes downloading, the resource will be added to your currently open game**.
 To ensure the resource stays in your game, make sure you save your progress.

 If you downloaded a Game or a Kit, rather than an individual resource, you must close your currently opened game (if there is one) and open the Game or Kit directly from the Welcome Center.

-## Looking for a Behavior?
-Before you go to StencylForge...
+## Pre-Shipped Behaviors

 Although StencylForge is a useful resource, it's sometimes difficult to find good, reliable solutions to common scenarios.
 For example, how do you get an actor to rotate towards where your mouse cursor is?

 To solve this problem, we've created a collection of behaviors for re-use across all games.
 They're the most common behaviors we've seen grabbed or re-created and are (practically) guaranteed to meet your needs.

 To find them, begin adding a behavior to an Actor or a Scene.
-You'll now see a new section titled **From Your Library"**.
+You'll now see a new section titled **From Your Library**.

 ![Pre-Shipped Behaviors](http://blog.stencyl.com/wp-content/uploads/2012/02/Screen-shot-2012-02-06-at-9.02.23-AM.png)